Keith Jennings (American football)

-Keith O'Neal Jennings (born May 19, 1966) is an American former professional football tight end in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
+Keith O'Neal Jennings (born May 19, 1966) is an American former professional football player who was a tight end in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
 He also was a member of the Las Vegas Outlaws in the XFL.
-He played college football at Clemson University.
+He played college football for the Clemson Tigers.

 Early life

 Jennings attended Summerville High School, where he was a high school All-American and an All-State wide receiver, while helping his team win three division AAAA state championships.
 He posted 85 receptions for 1,760 yards (20.7 avg.) and 17 touchdowns in his final two seasons.

 He also was an All-state first baseman, contributing to the school winning two baseball state titles.

 College career

 Jennings accepted a football scholarship from Clemson University.
 As a freshman, he was a backup wide receiver and his best game came in the 1985 Independence Bowl against the University of Minnesota, where he had 3 receptions for 41 yards, including his first career touchdown.

 He became a starter as a junior and was considered at the time the biggest wide receiver in school history.
 Playing in run-oriented offenses, he excelled at blocking, after the game against the University of Maryland head coach Danny Ford said "Keith is the best blocking wide receiver I've ever seen".
 He was second on the team with 31 receptions and 475 receiving yards.
 His best regular season game came against North Carolina State University, when he had 6 receptions for 84 yards.
 In the 1988 Florida Citrus Bowl, he posted 7 receptions for a school-bowl record 110 yards against Penn State University.
 The 7 receptions were the most by a Tiger player since 1981.

 As a senior, he led the team with 30 receptions and 397 receiving yards, while also collecting one receiving touchdown.
 He helped the Tigers win a third straight Atlantic Coast Conference championship.

 He finished his career with 78 receptions (eighth in school history) for 1,117 yards (ninth in school history) and 2 touchdowns.
 During his time in college, his teams had a 34-12-2 record and appeared in 4 bowl games.